 As I reflect on the time that has passed since our last annual meeting, I am impressed by our team's continuous drive to address unmet mental health needs in communities across the globe.
 The prevalence of anxiety and depression disorders has grown considerably since the beginning of the pandemic, and it is clear to us that currently approved treatments are underserving people struggling with these conditions.
 Individuals across a broad range of demographics need new, faster-acting treatment options without the negative side effects and safety concerns often associated with currently approved medicines.
-This need drives us to remain focused on and committed to developing and commercializing new differentiated treatments with the potential to improve lives.
+This need drives our steadfast commitment to developing and commercializing new differentiated treatments with the potential to improve lives.

-It is with this focus and commitment in mind that I invite you to attend the 2022 Annual Meeting of Stockholders of Vistagen Therapeutics, Inc. (the Annual Meeting or the Meeting), which we will hold virtually at 10:00 a.m.
+It is with this commitment in mind that I invite you to attend the 2022 Annual Meeting of Stockholders of Vistagen Therapeutics, Inc. (the Annual Meeting or the Meeting), which we will hold virtually at 10:00 a.m.
 Pacific Time on October 14, 2022.
 The accompanying Proxy Statement details information regarding the Annual Meeting, including a description of the proposals to be considered by stockholders at the Meeting and instructions for submitting your vote.
-Our management team and Board of Directors believe these proposals will provide our company with the resources necessary to continue developing our drug pipeline as we strive to fundamentally shift the treatment paradigm for anxiety, depression and other central nervous system (CNS) disorders.
+Our management team and Board of Directors believe these proposals will provide our company with the flexibility and resources necessary to continue developing our drug pipeline as we strive to fundamentally improve the treatment paradigm for anxiety, depression and other central nervous system (CNS) disorders.

 To conserve environmental resources and prevent unnecessary corporate expense, we are using the "Notice and Access" method of providing proxy materials to you via the Internet pursuant to the regulations promulgated by the U.S. Securities and Exchange Commission (SEC).
 We believe that this process will provide you with a safe, convenient and efficient way to access your proxy materials and vote your shares.
-On or about [•], 2022, we will mail to our stockholders a one-page Notice of Internet Availability of Proxy Materials (the Notice) containing instructions on how to access our Proxy Statement and vote electronically via the Internet or by telephone.
+On or about August 31, 2022, we will mail to our stockholders a one-page Notice of Internet Availability of Proxy Materials (the Notice) containing instructions on how to access our Proxy Statement and vote electronically via the Internet or by telephone.
 The Notice will also contain instructions on how to receive a paper copy of your proxy materials.
 In addition to the accompanying Proxy Statement, we have also included a copy of our Annual Report on Form 10-K for the year ended March 31, 2022 (Annual Report), which we encourage you to read.
 It includes our audited financial statements and provides important information about our business.

-Your vote is very important to us.
+Your vote is very Important to us.
 Whether or not you plan to attend the Annual Meeting virtually, please carefully review the accompanying Proxy Statement and then cast your vote by Internet, telephone or postal mail as promptly as possible so that your shares will be voted at the Meeting.
 Please refer to the Notice for instructions on submitting your vote.
 Our Board of Directors has approved the proposals set forth in the accompanying Proxy Statement and we recommend that you vote in favor of each such proposal.

-Although we had a setback in the recent clinical trial for PH94B, our drug candidate under development for social anxiety disorder, we have a clear mission and detailed operational plan to advance our CNS pipeline.
-Our team remains focused on driving innovation to help patients live healthier, happier and more productive lives.
-We are passionate about transforming mental health and delivering solutions that benefit patients while adding value to health care providers treating anxiety and depression.
-We are singularly focused on changing patient outcomes for the better - One Mind at a Time.
+Although we had a setback in the recent clinical trial for PH94B, our drug candidate under development for social anxiety disorder (SAD), we have a clear mission and a detailed operational plan for the further late-stage clinical development of PH94B in SAD ad to advance the other drug candidates in our CNS pipeline.
+We remain singularly focused on changing patient outcomes for the better - One Mind at a Time.